 Start with defining your company’s pain points, and figure out what would generate more value if outsourced.
 If you’re unsure what you need, simply contact an outsourcing expert.

-For example, we make outsourcing simple for our partners by providing pretty much any type of support service that an organization needs.
+For example, we make outsourcing simple for our clients by providing pretty much any type of support service that an organization needs.
 The delivery can also be done 2 separate ways, where leaders can stay hands-off, or hands-on, depending on preferences.

 The best option